eirikhanasand/lsm/README.md

 LOCAL_OSV=false
 # Open Source Vulnerability database uri
 OSV_URL=https://api.osv.dev/v1/query
-# Database password (database is used for storing whitelisted and blacklisted packages)
+# Database password (database is used for storing allowed and blocked packages)
 DB_PASSWORD=<strong_password>
 # JFrog service account email (used by the registry pipeline, can be skipped for testing)
 JFROG_EMAIL=<your_jfrog_service_account_email>